NuVotifier/NuVotifier/usage.md

 Using NuVotifier with multiple BungeeCords is a more tricky setup.
 You can use one of your player-facing proxies for the NuVotifier server, or use a separate one.
-You are not guaranteed to have players on all of your servers to allow votes to be dispatched, so proxy forwarding (requiring `enableExternal` set to `true` on your Bukkit servers) is highly recommended.
+You are not guaranteed to have players on all of your servers to allow votes to be dispatched, so proxy forwarding is highly recommended.

 ## Contributing